 It’s a short ride to shore and we spy dozens of pelicans and big Tarpon fish.
 There are seagulls too.
 My daughter feeds the massive Tarpon.
 Each one of the fish tries to out jump the other, manically frisky.

 Later, much later, we will have a family New Year’s Eve dinner together and the kids will each head to their respective Camp Carnival or kid’s camp group for a special New Year’s Eve late night youth event.
 It will be hard to top this.
-December 31, 2014 – the day we spent snorkelling with nurse sharks and stingrays in Belize.
+December 31, 2014 – the day we spent snorkelling with stingrays and nurse sharks in Belize.
 Our best last day ever.

 The cruise ship we took was Carnival Pride.
 The excursion was Belize City Adventure excursion Sharks, Rays and Island Getaway.
-Every week at this time I post a travel linkup.